pace-neutrons/resolution_functions/docs/source/glossary.rst

         exposed to the neutron :term:`beam` and therefore shouldn't affect the :term:`resolution`.

     detector
         A device used used to detect the presence of a neutron.
-These are placed in an array such that the the neutrons that hit the :term:`sample`, hit the detectors, registering where and when the neutron hit the detector.
+These are placed at various positions around the :term:`sample` to determine the energies and momenta of the neutrons scattered from the sample under investigation.

 .. _abbreviations: